It Doesn’t Matter How Much Money You Have, It Matters What You Do With It. This Is The Foundation Of Sound Money Management.

 Being a good steward means managing something that has been entrusted in your care.
 We know that everything we have belongs to The Lord.
 Therefore, all the money in your bank account is His.
 So how are you going to manage His money?
-It doesn’t matter how much money you have, it matters what you do with it.
-This is the foundation of sound money management.

 His master said to him, ‘Well done, good and faithful servant.
 You have been faithful over a little; I will set you over much.

 Jesus shared the parable of the master that gave three servants talents to manage.
 One servant had five talents and returned an additional five.
 The second had two talents and returned an additional two.
 The third had only one talent but hid it in the ground and returned the same talent back to his master.
 This would be the equivalent of hiding your money under a mattress.
 Money cannot grow if it’s hidden.

 The second servant only had 2 talents but was able to gain a profit.
 I’m always impressed with people that do not have a lot of money from a worldly standard but are living their best life.
 Good money management will not only help you live better but it will give you peace of mind.

 I have always been pretty good with money management.
 When I was first started out in my early 20s, I made $250 a week.
 Budgeting was very necessary if I was going to survive.
 Every single penny was accounted for with a very strict spending plan every week.